rafalab/rafalab.github.io/pages/teaching.md

 To use this material to develop your own course you can access and edit the notes [here](https://github.com/rafalab/dsbook).

-Series landing page is [here](https://www.edx.org/professional-certificate/harvardx-data-science)
+The series landing page is [here](https://www.edx.org/professional-certificate/harvardx-data-science)

 * [R Basics](https://www.edx.org/course/data-science-r-basics): Introduction to R.